-This book has won countless awards and has received endless praise for very good reason, it’s fabulous.
+This book has won countless awards and has received endless praise for very good reason, it’s pretty gripping.
 The novel goes between the 1980s Chicago art scene and present day Paris as the characters grapple with the AIDS crisis and how it affects every part of their lives.
 Thrown in the mix are story lines about art, cults, and more.
 When reading this book, I was struck with how much I didn’t know about the AIDS crisis of the eighties.
 I will say that is book isn’t really an upper so be prepared to read about some tough circumstances.
 P.S.
 Amy Poehler optioned the rights to this book for tv!

 4. One Day in December by Josie Silver:

 I’m not a very fast reader and I read this book in three days.
 I was so in love with the characters and the character development.
 It’s a fabulous story about friendship, love, and coming of age in London.
 If you don’t believe in love at first sight, then read this book and your mind will be changed!
 I truly loved it and was obsessed with the main character Laurie!